geoblacklight/geoblacklight/README.md

 is an open collaborative project aiming to build off of the successes of the Blacklight Solr-powered discovery interface and the multi-institutional OpenGeoportal federated metadata sharing communities.
-We are currently in a collaborative design phase and we're actively looking for community input and development partners.
+We're actively looking for community input and development partners.
-More coming soon!

 View documentation on our [Wiki](https://github.com/geoblacklight/geoblacklight/wiki)